The following guidelines describes the different ways to run Notus.

 The script notus.py

-enables one to run Notus in two different modes : Non-regression and Run
+enables one to run Notus in different modes :

-Here is Notus help, which presents only the different modes available:
+Here is the Notus help, which presents the different modes available:

-Information about the options of these modes can be found in the following subparagraphs.
+Information about the options of these different modes can be found in the following paragraphs.

 It is possible to run all or a part of the non regression tests, composed with verification and validation test cases (Verification and Validation) as well as various tests, thanks to the notus.py